We don’t usually do emotional eating alone. Yes, I said “we”.

 Substitution helps – a lot.
 Doing something is easier than doing nothing.

 And the substitute doesn’t need to be food.
 I have a theory that part of the comfort of comfort food is the repetitive motion of our hands cycling between bowl and mouth – in the same way stressed zoo animals pace back and forth to discharge stress.

 Us humans may not pace, but we’ll comfort eat, fidget, fiddle, twirl, or jiggle.
 We can even – at the more distressing end of the spectrum – develop habits such as hair pulling or trichotillomania.

-For example, knitting is making a resurgence, especially with men.
-I kid you not – apparently men invented knitting in the first place.
+Knitting is making a resurgence, especially with men.
+I kid you not.
+Apparently men invented knitting in the first place.
 Those fishing nets didn’t knit themselves, you know.

-Other hand-occupying ideas include squeezing a stressball, playing cards, drawing, coloring in, etc. You’re creative.
+Other hand-occupying ideas you could employ to keep those digits busy include squeezing a stressball, playing cards, drawing or coloring in.
+You’re creative.
 You’ll think of lots of digital manipulations.

 So, if you’re ready to ease back on the comfort eating, try the two simple steps:

 - Have your guilty pleasure if you must, but eat it solo and show it some love

 - Substitute a healthier food or drink to consume with your electronic companion OR occupy your hands with something else

 This strategy – no forbidden stuff + substitution – isn’t just for emotional eating habits.
 It makes breaking a variety of less-than-healthy habits, such as smoking and drinking, much easier.